scaleway/api.scaleway.com/contents/security.md

 List all security groups associate with your account

 The response is an object that has a key called `security_groups`.
-This key contain an array of security group objects each of which contain the standard `security_groups` attributes.
+This key contains an array of security group objects each of which contains the standard `security_groups` attributes.

 + Response 200 (application/json)